Hajiya Farouq factor as N-Power empowers Nigerians power

 According to recent statistics released, about 109,823 beneficiaries of the N-Power programme have now started their own businesses which represent about 22% of the 500,000 Nigerians that have benefited from this programme since its inception.

-It means that the government has not only succeeded in creating jobs for its citizens but has also created more employers of labour.
+It means that government has not only succeeded in creating jobs for its citizens, but has also created more employers of labour.

 It is reassuring to know that the Buhari-led administration through the ministry, has targeted 100 million Nigerians in the next 10 years through the creation of productive opportunities for entrepreneurship and employment.